cskau/nlpwp/words.md

 {% endhighlight %}

-If this function is still a mystery to you, it may be useful two write out application of the function stepwise:
+If this function is still a mystery to you, it may be useful two write out application of the function stepwise, for a word that is not a palindrome:

     palindrome "hello"
 	palindrome "hello" = "hello" == reverse "hello" palindrome "hello" = "hello" == "olleh"
 	palindrome "hello" = False

+and a word that *is* a palindrome:

 	palindrome "racecar"
 	palindrome "racecar" = "racecar" == reverse "racecar"